chrischen1/Finalproject-XinHero-/README.md

 #### In the sprint review a number of bugs are detected, among them:

-..*the hero was having problem executing the attack in standing/ walking status.
+*the hero was having problem executing the attack in standing/ walking status.
-..*There was a gap between the hero/enemy and the tile (they seemed like floating).
+*There was a gap between the hero/enemy and the tile (they seemed like floating).
-..*The hero would disappear when jumping (no scene limits).
+*The hero would disappear when jumping (no scene limits).
-..*Further features and improvements are recommended ..*It was found that it is better to switch the personality of the enemy and the hero.
+*Further features and improvements are recommended
+*It was found that it is better to switch the personality of the enemy and the hero.
 A knight in shiny armor would fit better as a hero, while a soldier in gray armor wouldfit better as an enemy soldier.

 ![the game as it appears after sprint 2](sprint2.JPG) [Sprint2](https://github.com/Anesouadou/Finalproject-XinHero-/tree/Sprint-Two)